tommybobbins/PiBrella-lesson/lessons/lesson1-handout.md

 Introduction to Electronics
 ===========================

+# Introduction

 For this part, we will be using Lights, Switches, Wires and Batteries to create a simple set of traffic lights.

+# Components

 First of all we'll look at some components.
+Check you have each component as you read through this sheet.

+## Light Emitting Diode

 ![](../images/led.jpg)

 This is a Light Emitting Diode (or LED for short).
 Similar to a lightbulb, it converts electrical energy into light.
 There are many differences.
 It emits light when current passes through it in one direction.
 In the other direction, it blocks the current and will not light.
 An LED uses a tiny fraction of the power of a traditional bulb, does not lose lots of energy from heat and can be switched on and off many more times.
 For these reasons, LEDs are used in all electronics: phones, tablets, Playstations - everything from TV screens to Blackpool Illuminations.

 As LEDs need to be placed the right way around in a circuit, their connectors need to be easily identified.
 One leg is longer than the other.
 This is the positive leg (or Anode).
 The shorter leg is the Negative leg (or Cathode).

+Each group should have 3 LEDs, one red, one green and one amber/yellow.

 Sadly it is easy to destroy an LED compared to a normal bulb.
 To prevent this, we use something called a resistor.